Vyral/nate-martinez-recruiting/_posts/2024-08-19-nate-s-monday-morning-message-volume-1-229.md

 “The need for connection and community is primal, as fundamental as the need for air, water, and food.” - Dean Ornish

-“It's a wonderful thing to be optimistic.
+“It’s a wonderful thing to be optimistic.
 It keeps you healthy and it keeps you resilient.” - Daniel Kahneman

 Nate Martinez, RE/MAX Professionals<br>www.joinremaxprofessionalsaz.com<br>623-362-3000<br>consult@rmxprofessionals.com